ggtd/cstopwatch/README.md

 #### Disclaimer & Basic Info
-This app is only my personal C-learning project.
+This app is only my personal C-language "learning project".
 Use it on your own risk.
 If you want to use the source, then please use in any way.
 Or fork and send me your merge-requests.
 Enjoy!